 Fully fitted kitchen, with all the appliances you would expect, plenty of utensils, there is also a cool box for your picnic’s.

-Double bed two wardrobes and bedside tables with lights.
+King size bed, two wardrobes and bedside tables with lights.

 Walk in shower cubicle, wash hand basin, and toilet.